saltstack/salt/doc/ref/states/overstate.rst

 will execute state.sls with the named sls files.

-Finally the all stage will execute state.highstate on all systems only if the mysql and webservers stages complete without issue.
+Finally the all stage will execute state.highstate on all systems only if the mysql and webservers stages complete without failures.
+The overstate system checks for any states that return a result of `False`, if the run has any `False` returns then the overstate will quit.

 Executing the Over State
 ========================